· · · · ·

 Next time when you feel stuck, anxious, or powerless to change your present circumstances, try gratitude.
 It’s okay if you don’t feel like it.
 Try it anyway.

-If you want to transform the way you feel about your relationships, circumstances, and your view on life practice gratitude.
+Practice gratitude to transform the way you feel about your relationships, circumstances, and your view of life.

-Gratitude will profoundly impact the way we feel and experience life when we stop resisting and choose gratitude daily.
+Gratitude will profoundly impact how we feel and experience life when we stop resisting and choose gratitude daily.